grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 	* [ ] They come up with batteries completely drained and run on diesel the rest of the way to the depot

 * [ ] _They use remaining battery to dock (from the underside) with an underwater dock_
+	* Through the scope they see an empty island, and report that to Shakes.
+He informs them it's an underwater dock.
 	* (Or maybe they need to have someone run them out some fuel to do this or something.
 That... might be really boring, so maybe they just have enough power left to hit the underwater dock)